-Results of 2014 Advisory Vote to Approve Executive Compensation
+Results of 2015 Advisory Vote to Approve Executive Compensation

-At the 2014 Annual Meeting of Shareholders, nearly 97 percent of the votes cast were in favor of this proposal.
-The committee believed this favorable outcome demonstrated support of its decisions and our overall executive compensation program.
-Subsequent discussions with investors representing over 15 percent of the shares outstanding confirmed this belief.
+At the 2015 Annual Meeting of Shareholders, nearly 98 percent of the votes cast were in favor of this proposal.
+The Committee believed this favorable outcome demonstrated support of its decisions and our overall executive compensation program.
+Subsequent discussions with investors representing approximately 30 percent of the shares outstanding confirmed this belief.
 All of the shareholders contacted during our annual investor engagement efforts favorably commented on the company's executive compensation program, criteria for performance-based awards and overall level of pay.
-As a result, the committee made no material changes in the structure of our compensation program.
-At the 2015 Annual Meeting of Shareholders, we will again hold an advisory vote to approve executive compensation (see Page 27).
-The committee will continue to consider the results of these annual advisory votes and feedback from investor engagements in its deliberations about our executive compensation program.
+As a result, the Committee made no material changes in the structure of our compensation program in 2015.
+At the 2016 Annual Meeting of Shareholders, we will again hold an advisory vote to approve executive compensation (see Page 39).
+The Committee will continue to consider the results of these annual advisory votes and feedback from investor outreach in its deliberations about our executive compensation program.